Last updated: January 2021

 INSULET ARTIFICIAL PANCREAS

-Insulet Corp. is sponsoring this study of the Insulet Automated Glucose Control System IDE3, under the direction of Bruce Buckingham, MD, at Stanford University.
-It has completed enrollment of 150 volunteers with type 1 diabetes to try out what is essentially an artificial pancreas.
-Instead of self-monitoring glucose levels, calculating how much insulin to administer, and self-administering insulin, it is hoped that the continuous glucose monitor, personalized algorithms, and automated insulin administration will achieve optimal glucose control.
-This is carried out under intense supervision in case blood sugar is not adequately controlled.
-Favorable results would be very helpful for people with type 1 diabetes who no longer have a working pancreas.
+Insulet Corp. is sponsoring a clinical study of its Omnipod Horizon Automated Glucose Control System under the direction of Bruce Buckingham, MD, at Stanford University and Sue Brown, MD, at the University of Virginia.
+Enrollment of over 200 volunteers with type 1 diabetes has been completed in this test of Insulet’s artificial pancreas.
+Instead of self-monitoring glucose levels, calculating how much insulin to administer, and self-administering insulin, this closed-loop system will use a continuous glucose monitor, personalized algorithms, and automated insulin administration to achieve optimal glucose control.

 POSTPARTUM RECOVERY FROM GESTATIONAL DIABETES

 Women with gestational diabetes are at increased risk for developing type 2 diabetes.
 Jacinda Nicklas, MD, from University of Colorado, Denver, and Ellen Seely, MD, Brigham & Women’s Hospital in Boston are asking whether support from a lifestyle coach and Web-based education can help women with gestational diabetes recover their health and weight postpartum.
 They adapted the web-based Diabetes Prevention Program (from the NIH) to be more relevant for women with gestational diabetes.
 The trial is called the Balance After Baby Intervention.